When kids enjoy what they’re playing, everything changes.

 Yes, I do accept students throughout the year, as space allows.
 Availability is limited, so inquiries are encouraged as early as possible.

 Lesson availability changes throughout the year.
-Submit your inquiry to be added to the priority list.
+Inquiries are added to a priority list as openings arise.